When Jesus refers to Himself as the Son of Man, what does that mean? Why does He say Son of Man and Son of God?

 Jesus apparently had said He was the “Son of God.”
 The Jews understood this term to be a claim of deity.
 They understood that Jesus had declared He was God.
 Therefore, they accused Jesus of blasphemy.
 They knew Jesus was claiming to be God.
 That is the meaning of the “Son of God.”
 The phrase “Son of God” means God.

-In summary, “son of man” refers to the humanity of Jesus Christ and “son of God” refers to the deity of Christ.
-Both phrases are used only for Jesus Christ in the scriptures.
+In summary, when “Son of Man” is used as a title it refers to the humanity of Jesus Christ and “Son of God” refers to the deity of Christ.
 Both terms were used of Christ because He was man and He was God.
+“Son of Man” also referred to the Messiah.
 The Jews understood the meaning of these terms.
 Today, we focus in on the word “son” and sometimes are not aware that both expressions had special meanings.

 Romans 1:2-4 is an important passage in the Bible since it tells us that Jesus Christ is both a man and God.